Rhea Giffard PGDipSup, PGDipCBT, MBACP Accred, BSc (Hons) Psychology Degree

 Training, qualifications & experience

 I am a qualified and experienced counsellor.
-I am qualified as a Cognitive Behavioural Counsellor to Level 7.
+I am qualified as a Cognitive Behavioural Counsellor to Level 7 (Masters Level).
 I am person-centred, using Cognitive Behavioural Therapy.
 I am experienced in counselling children, young people, adults and couples.

 Through out my career as a counsellor, I have worked in various agencies and organisations, working with clients of all age groups, cultures and backgrounds.
-I have experience in working with clients through many different issues, including anger management, depression (including manic depressive and biploar disorder), anxiety/stress, relationship difficulties/issues, abuse, self-esteem, eating disorders, addictions, abuse, bereavement, thoughts of suicide, trauma and health issues.
+I have experience in working with clients through many different issues, including anger management, depression (including manic depressive and biploar disorder), anxiety/stress (including generalised anxiety disorder), relationship difficulties/issues, abuse, self-esteem, eating disorders, addictions, abuse, bereavement, thoughts of suicide, trauma and health issues.
 I also have experience in couples counselling.

 I am accredited with the BACP (British Association of Counselling and Psychotherapy) and I work within their code of ethics and their framework.
-Being accredited means that I have achieved a substantial level of training and have over 450 hours of counselling clients.
-I am also UKRCP registered (United Kingdom Register for Counsellors and Psychotherapists).
+Being accredited means that I have achieved a substantial level of training and have over 2000 hours of counselling clients.
+I am currently applying for Senior accreditation status.

 To maintain a high standard of care for my clients I have monthly supervision from an accredited counsellor.
 I am also a qualified and experienced clinical supervisor, working with trainee counsellors and qualified counsellors.